 Options A and B are clearly stated.
 It is handling options C and D that gets tricky.

-Option C is stated since the author says that electric cars will not reduce traffic jams.
+Option C is stated since the author says, in the last paragraph, that electric cars will not reduce traffic jams.
 It will result in fewer jams only when people shift from private transport to public transport.
 So option C is also true as per the passage.
 Once you have rejected three options you are left with the right option.

 Some of you might still feel that option D is implied.
 Option D, like option C, is not a direct consequence of electric cars, it is an outcome that is possible only when there is a larger shift that happens of cars from private to public transport.

 Now you have to approach the two summary questions 13 and 16.

 At this point, you can take a call whether to further invest time to answer potentially tricky summary questions or collect 12 marks and exit.

 The best way to answer question 13 is to take each option and see if it best reflects the passage as a whole.

 What is the passage about if we want to do a para content outline?